raspberrypi/documentation/hardware/raspberrypi/bootmodes/Readme.md

 * 2837 boots
 * Reads bootrom enabled boot modes
-* Uses gpio_bootmode to disable some modes by reading GPIOs 22-26 or 39-43 to see if the default values do not equal the default pull.
-If it is default it will disable that boot mode for each of SD1, SD2, NAND, SPI, USB
+* Uses gpio_bootmode to disable some modes by reading GPIOs 22-26 or 39-43 to see if the default values do not equal the default pull to '0'.
+If it is low it will disable that boot mode for each of SD1, SD2, NAND, SPI, USB.
+If the value read is a '1' then that boot mode is enabled, note this cannot enable boot modes that have not already been enabled in the OTP.
+The default pull resistance is around 50k ohms, so a smaller pull up of 5K should suffice to enable the boot mode but still allow the GPIO to be operational without consuming too much power.
 * If enabled: Check primary SD for bootcode.bin
   * Success - Boot
   * Fail - timeout (5 seconds)